zinzy/My-Digital-Garden/_notes/About.md

 - meta
 - information
 ---
 I work at the intersection of research, design, language, and strategy, which mostly means I like a good story.

 I have a great fondness for the creativity, potential, and independence that Internet brings us.
 My work aims to bring those values to people solving problems at work.

-I currently manage design at [[Public/_notes/Leeruniek]], where we're taking an interdisciplinary approach to sustainable educational data.
+I currently manage design at [[Leeruniek]], where we're taking an interdisciplinary approach to sustainable educational data.